Aubin-99/ctf-challenge/README.md

 execute in srcipt-retrieve-password the command

-node brute-force-user_paasword for the user node brute-force-admin_paasword for the admin node brute-force-ceo_paasword for the ceo
+node brute-force-user_password for the user

+node brute-force-admin_password for the admin

+node brute-force-ceo_password for the ceo